 Making do with the weather that came27th August 2018

 Perhaps unsurprisingly then, the city of Galway was my chosen base and its transport connections allowed me to explore a few places beyond its limits.
-The choices were numerous so some filtering was in order given the time that I had.
-Of course, I got to strolling around the city too with much that happening on the day of my arrival.
+The choices were numerous, so some filtering was in order given the time that I had.
+Of course, I got to stroll around the city too, with much of that happening on the day of my arrival.
 An evening of improving weather saw me find the coast near Claddagh and pop out to Mutton Island before venturing as far the perimeter of Salthill.
 The hills of north Clare lay across Galway Bay and the more extensive sunshine allowed for some photography.

 Thankfully, the following day stayed dry until evening when heavy rain came.
 During the dry spell, I headed to Recess in hope of walking to the top of Lisoughter hill.
 However, the sight of a low cloud base made me reconsider my plans so I instead chose a shorter stroll that still gave the desired views over Lough Inagh and towards what could be seen of the clouded Twelve Bens while passing both Derryclare Lough and Glendollagh Lough.
 After that, I continued to Clifden where a coastal stroll was enjoyed though skies looked laden with moisture.
 Dark grey cloud cover had been my lot though there was some sunshine around Oughterard as I returned to Galway where some matters needed my attention.